 When you improve customer service, you can increase your sales.

 Mobile payments also provide additional insights, such as automatically tracking your inventory.
-For instance, if you operate a food truck you’ll know when it’s time to order food products so that you don’t run out.
+Let’s say you operate a food truck.
+You’ll know when it’s time to order food products so that you don’t run out.

 The Risks of Mobile Payments

 With the amount of high-profile data breaches, it’s understandable why security is a top concern among both business owners and customers.

 Mobile payments are secure for the most, thanks to tokenization and biometrics, it’s been found almost half of all of them are not secure.